Therese Willkomm, PhD, ATP and RESNA Member

 There are many opportunities to develop leadership skills by participating on RESNA Committees, including the Special Interest Groups and the Professional Specialty Groups.
-You must be a member to participate in the SIGs and the PSGs, except for the International SIG, which is an open group.
+You must be a member to participate in the SIGs and the PSGs, except for the 24-7 PCM and International SIGs, which are open groups.
 Volunteers, including members and non-members, may serve on review panels for the RESNA Annual Conference, the Assistive Technology Journal, and RESNA position papers.
 Volunteers are also elected to the RESNA Board of Directors.
 Contact the chair of the committee that you're interested in, or e-mail us at firstname.lastname@example.org.

 The RESNA conference call for participation is open to everyone in the assisitve technology community.
 Submit workshop or instructional course proposals and scientific papers, join the Meetings Committee and help organize the conference, exhibit, or showcase a new product or technology in the Developer's Forum.
 For more information, e-mail us at email@example.com.

 RESNA's prestigous research journal is regularly published quarterly, with special issues throughout the year.
 Anyone may submit a paper.
 Letters to the editor and book reviews are also welcome.
 In addition, volunteer positions are available on the editorial board.
 For more information, e-mail us at firstname.lastname@example.org.